Inverse Design in Nanoscale Heat Transport via Interpolating Interfacial Phonon Transmission: Case II: Maximixing Phonon Scattering

 \section{Case II: Maximixing Phonon Scattering}

 In thermoelectric applications it is desirable to minimize thermal transport while not degrading the electrical conductivity~\cite{rowe2018crc} ($\sigma$).
 In fact, the thermoelectric figure-of-merit is given by $ZT=T S^2\sigma/\kappa$, where $S$ is the Seebeck coefficient.
 In highly-doped semiconducting nanostructures, these conditions can be met simultaneously due to the short phonon MFP compared to that of the electrons~\cite{Vineis,qiu2015first}.
 If the MFPs of the electrons are much shorter than the material's characteristic length, we may assume diffusive electronic transport.
 Consequently, minimizing the thermal conductivity while maintaining high diffusive transport is beneficial to ZT.
 Furthermore, in order to understand phonon scattering, most studies focus on the value of the effective thermal conductivity compared to that obtained with Fourier's law~\cite{Tang2010,lee2017investigation}.
 In passing, we note that macroscopic geometrical effects, often referred to as ``porosity factor''~\cite{verdier2017thermal}, in some cases have analytical solutions.
 For example, in aligned porous systems with circular pores and porosity $\varphi$, it has the analytical solution $\bar{\kappa}^{\mathrm{F}}=(1-\varphi)/(1+\varphi)$~\cite{hasselman1987effective}.

-To assess the effectiveness of our method, we choose as baseline a porous material with staggered pores of circular shape, as shown in Fig.~\ref{fig3}-a.
-This configuration has a smaller $\bar{\kappa}$ than that of systems with a square lattice of pores (provided the porosity is the same) because of the vanishing ``view factor''~\cite{Romano2014,song2004thermal,anufriev2020ray}.
-For this reason, such a configuration is often preferred.
-We choose a porosity of $\varphi=0.5$, to which it corresponds the isotropic tensors $\bar{\kappa}^{F}\approx 0.31$ and $\bar{\kappa}\approx 0.049$.
+We choose as baseline a porous material with staggered pores of circular shape~\cite{Romano2014,song2004thermal,anufriev2020ray}, as shown in Fig.~\ref{fig3}-a.
+The chosen porosity is $\varphi=0.5$, to which it corresponds the isotropic tensors $\bar{\kappa}^{F}\approx 0.31$ and $\bar{\kappa}\approx 0.049$.
 The goal of our optimization is, therefore, to achieve $\bar{\kappa} < 0.049$ under the constraint $\bar{\kappa}^{F} \ge 0.31$; furthermore, we require $\bar{\kappa}$ to be isotropic.
 We use this baseline configuration as a first guess for our optimization algorithm, solving the problem:

 where